daniel-molina/visualequation/README.md

 ### Installing visualequation using pip

-The fastest way is to download it and install from PYPI (not uploaded yet, but soon), just
+The fastest way is to download it and install from PyPI, just

 $ python2 -m pip install --user --upgrade visualequation